HamedHematian/Search-CSP-AI/README.md

 ## Credits

 #### Maps
-  all svg maps have bee provided from website <code>https://www.amcharts.com</code> and all rights are preserved the only thing i did was preparing the adjacent list of graph
+  all svg maps have been provided from website <code>https://www.amcharts.com</code> and all rights are preserved the only thing i did was preparing the adjacent list of graph

 #### Sudoku Generation Algorithm